Halving the Cost of Quantum Algorithms with Randomization: Stochastic Quantum Signal Processing

 Let us take a minute to interpret this result.
 According to Theorem~\ref{thm:StochasticQSP}, stochastic QSP replaces a deterministic polynomial $P(x)$ with an ensemble of polynomials $\{ P_j(x) \}$ and probability distribution $p_j$, whose average evolution achieves the same precision up to a constant factor, but at asymptotically half the cost.
 Importantly, this result is agnostic to the specific polynomial, requiring only that its coefficients decay exponentially according to Eq.~\eqref{eq:poly_coef_decay_condition}.
 As we showed in Sec.~\ref{sec:PolyApproxSmooth}, this condition is generally satisfied by polynomial approximations to smooth functions, rendering stochastic QSP applicable to a wide range of algorithms.
 For visual intuition on this exponential decay, we provide an illustration of our stochastic QSP construction in Fig.~\ref{fig:Stochastic_QSP_Illustration}.
 In practice the values of $C$ and $q$ in Eq.~\eqref{eq:poly_coef_decay_condition} can be chosen to minimize the ratio $d_\text{avg}/d$, which effectively means minimizing $\log(C)/q$.

 The channel implemented by stochastic QSP is the probabilistic mixture of polynomials $\Lambda_A(\rho) = \sum_j p_i P_j(A) \rho P_j(A)$.
 As we discussed in Sec.~\ref{sec:MixingLemmaBlockEncoding}, this channel may be realized by implementing an identical probabilistic mixture of unitaries $\{ U_j \}$ that block-encode the polynomials $\{ P_j(A) \}$, and post-selecting on successfully accessing these block-encodings.
 In practice, this can be achieved by independently sampling $j \sim p_j$, and implementing the QSP sequence that block-encodes the polynomial $P_j(A)$.
 Because $P_j(x)$ is only bounded as $\| P_j \|_{[-1,1]} \leq 1+2\sqrt{\epsilon} $ according to Eq.~\eqref{eq:poly_ensemble_errors}, this implementation may require rescaling the polynomials by $1+2\sqrt{\epsilon}$, which incurs a measurement overhead $\sim (1+2\sqrt{\epsilon})^2$ that asymptotically approaches $1$.

 This procedure of course requires knowledge of the QSP phases for each polynomial $P_j(A)$.
-These phases can be determined classically using an efficient phase finding algorithm, such as those of Refs.~\cite{Haah_2019, chao2020finding, Dong_2021, Ying_2022, yamamoto2024robust}, thus amounting to a classical pre-computation step.
+These phases can be determined classically in a pre-computation step by using an efficient phase finding algorithm, such as those of Refs.~\cite{Haah_2019, chao2020finding, Dong_2021, Ying_2022, yamamoto2024robust}, and the associated circuits can similarly be pre-compiled.
+Because the ensemble consists of $\approx d/2$ polynomials, each of degree at most $d$, the total storage required is $O(d^2)$ QSP phases.